-- A. There shall be no expansion in the amount of land area outside a non-conforming facility (outdoor area) used for storage of materials, supplies and/ or products, except as provided herein. - B. Where the non-conforming activity is one which necessarily results in the storage of large quantities of material, supplies or products outside (such as a lumberyard), the Planning Board may require dense evergreen screening sufficient to shield all such materials from the view of adjacent landowners and/or the traveling public. - C. No addition, change or expansion of a nonconforming use shall further violate setback and/ or height regulations of the district in which it is located.
-Moreover, no change of use shall be to one of a more intensive classification (e.g. one with more employees, more traffic, more parking or more off-site impacts).
-A non-conforming retail enterprise could be converted to a barber shop, for example, but not to an industrial use.

-- D. There shall be no increase in the amount of storm water runoff for the site over what was existing as of the date of the enactment of this law.
+- A. There shall be no expansion in the amount of land area outside a non-conforming facility (outdoor area) used for storage of materials, supplies and/or products, except as provided herein. - B. Where the non-conforming activity is one which necessarily results in the storage of large quantities of material, supplies or products outside (such as a lumberyard), the Planning Board may require dense evergreen screening sufficient to shield all such materials from the view of adjacent landowners and/or the traveling public. - C. No addition, change or expansion of a nonconforming use shall further violate setback and/or height regulations of the district in which it is located, however a nonconforming single or two-family residential use shall be granted an exception from this requirement upon receipt of an area variance from the Zoning Board of Appeals. - D. There shall be no increase in the amount of storm water runoff for the site over what was existing as of the date of the enactment of this law.
 A Professional Engineer or other appropriate professional may be relied upon to recommend appropriate measures to control storm water runoff.
-Such measures shall be attached as conditions of approval by the Planning Board. - E. In no case will a change, addition or extension of a non-conforming use be allowed that would result in a traffic increase that would decrease the Level of Service for the highway, the diversion of traffic closer to a nearby residence or a reduction of any of the parking and unloading requirements of this law where additional parking or loading would otherwise be required due to the change, addition or expansion.
-If the total number of parking spaces for the site is to be increased more than 25% over those available as of the date of this law, the Planning Board may require vegetative screening of the parking area from nearby residential areas. - F. The use may only be expanded or extended onto another property of record if; that property is immediately adjacent to the lot on which the original structure or use was located as of the effective date of this law or amendments hereto and the use is not one which has been altogether prohibited as a new use under this law.

-G. Should the use proposed for expansion or extension be one which is specifically prohibited as a new use in the Town or is determined by the Planning Board to be one similar to such a use or of such a nature as to impose health, safety or welfare concerns which cannot be satisfied by the imposition of the conditions permitted under this law, the requested expansion or extension shall be denied.

-§ 140-43 Use of Existing Non-conforming Lots of Record.
+Such measures shall be attached as conditions of approval by the Planning Board.

+- E. In no case will a change, addition or extension of a non-conforming use be allowed that would result in a traffic increase that would decrease the Level of Service for the highway, the diversion of traffic closer to a nearby residence or a reduction of any of the parking and unloading requirements of this law where additional parking or loading would otherwise be required due to the change, addition or expansion.
+If the total number of parking spaces for the site is to be increased more than 25% over those available as of the date of this law, the Planning Board may require vegetative screening of the parking area from nearby residential areas. - F. The use may only be expanded or extended onto another property of record if; that property is immediately adjacent to the lot on which the original structure or use was located as of the effective date of this law or amendments hereto and the use is not one which has been altogether prohibited as a new use under this law. - G. Should the use proposed for expansion or extension be one which is specifically prohibited as a new use in the Town or is determined by the Planning Board to be one similar to such a use or of such a nature as to impose health, safety or welfare concerns which cannot be satisfied by the imposition of the conditions permitted under this law, the requested expansion or extension shall be denied. - § 140-43 Use of Existing Non-conforming Lots of Record.